IepIweidieng/TJAPlayer3/tja.md

 #### Header Scope

-The effect of each header continues until the next occurrence of the same header or the end of the file, regardless of whether it is per-file or per&ndash;player-side.
+For headers placed outside any notechart definition enclosed between `#START` & `#END`, the effect of each header continues until the next occurrence of the same header or the end of the file, regardless of whether it is per-file or per&ndash;player-side.

+Some headers are allowed to be placed in a notechart definition enclosed between `#START` & `#END` (*e.g.*, [the EXAM headers](#exam-headers)).
+Headers placed in a notechart definition are effectively [commands](#tja-command).

 * *Unspecified*: The behavior when the same header occur multiple times within its scope.